About Seward (SugpiaQ: Qatalleq)

 Seward is home to sled dog kennels where you can listen to stories from veterans of the state's famed Iditarod Trail Sled Dog Race and then hop on a sled or wheeled cart to experience the power of these amazing canine athletes.
 For an even bigger adventure, hop on a helicopter for a flight to a glacier sled dog camp where you can cruise across the glacier’s ice and snow pulled by a dog team.

 Seward is a full-service community with a wide range of accommodations, restaurants, stores, and gas stations.
 Visitors can choose from large hotels nestled in the forest or overlooking the water, small boutique hotels and lodges, scenic waterfront cabins, B&Bs, and vacation rentals.
-Local seafood is the highlight at Seward’s many restaurants, ranging from fine dining on the waterfront to casual food trucks and a local brewery.
+These areas are just a few of the wonderful and welcoming accommodations in this scenic community:

 There are plenty of camping options right in town including several campgrounds and RV parks.
 Surrounding Seward are a number of public-use cabins that can be reserved for a wilderness getaway.
 The remote, rustic cabins are reached by paddle, float plane, or on foot and are maintained by the Alaska Division of Parks at Caines Head State Recreation Area, the U.S. Forest Service in Chugach National Forest, and the National Park Service in Kenai Fjords National Park.